Australian magpie: Feeding

 The Australian magpie is omnivorous, eating various items located at or near ground level including invertebrates such as earthworms, millipedes, snails, spiders and scorpions as well as a wide variety of insects—cockroaches, ants, earwigs, beetles, cicadas, moths and caterpillars and other larvae.
 Insects, including large adult grasshoppers, may be seized mid-flight.
-Skinks, frogs, mice and other small animals as well as grain, tubers, figs and walnuts have also been noted as components of their diet.
+Skinks, frogs, small birds, mice and other small animals as well as carrion, grain, tubers, figs and walnuts have also been noted as components of their diet.

 It has even learnt to safely eat the poisonous cane toad by flipping it over and consuming the underparts.
 Predominantly a ground feeder, the Australian magpie paces open areas methodically searching for insects and their larvae.
 One study showed birds were able to find scarab beetle larvae by sound or vibration.
 Birds use their bills to probe into the earth or otherwise overturn debris in search of food.
-Smaller prey are swallowed whole, although magpies rub off the stingers of bees and wasps and irritating hairs of caterpillars before swallowing.
+Smaller prey are swallowed whole, although magpies rub off the stingers of bees, stinging ants and wasps and irritating hairs of caterpillars before swallowing.